-\\ The ratios, excluding portfolio turnover rate and total return, for this period have been annualized.
+\\ The ratios, excluding total return, for this period have been annualized.
 All non-recurring expenses, including those related to the organization of the Fund have not been annualized.

-(a) Average Net Assets is determined by using the net assets as of the first day of the fiscal period and at the end of each month during the period.
+(a) Average Net Assets is determined by using the net assets as of the first day of the fiscal year and at the end of each month during the period.

-- (b) Ratio does not reflect the Fund's proportionate share of the net income (loss) and expenses, including incentive fees or allocations, of the Investment Funds.
-The Investment Funds' expense ratios, excluding incentive fees or allocations, range from 0.04% to 6.90% (unaudited).
-The Investment Funds' incentive fees or allocations can be up to 30% of profits earned (unaudited). - (c) Total return is not annualized.
+(b) Ratio does not reflect the Fund's proportionate share of the net income (loss) and expenses, including incentive fees or allocations, of the Investment Funds.

+(c) Total return is not annualized.
 Total return is based on the combination of changes in the net asset value per Share and the effect of reinvested dividend income and reinvested capital gains distributions, if any, at the average price paid per Share at the time of reinvestment.